 Then determine your annual fuel use by fuel type, measured in terms of physical units (mass or volume).
 For stationary combustion sources, the preferred method is to determine the amount of fuel combusted at each combustion unit by reading individual meters located at the fuel input point, if applicable.
 Alternatively, you may use fuel receipts or purchase records to calculate your total fuel usage.
 Convert fuel purchase and storage data to estimates of measured fuel use using Equation 8.1.

-Equation 8.1 Accounting for Changes in Fuel Stocks

-Total Annual Fuel Consumption = Annual Fuel Purchases - Annual Fuel Sales + Fuel Stock at Beginning of Year - Fuel Stock at End of Year
+Equation 8.1 Accounting for Changes in Fuel Stocks I Consumption = Annual Fuel Purchases - + Fuel Stock at Beginning of Year - of Year

 Step 2: Determine the appropriate CO2 emission factor for each fuel.